UnderLogic/toml-serialization/Documentation~/src/attributes/toml-camel-case-attribute.md

 The `TomlCamelCaseAttribute` can be applied to any `class`, `struct`, or `field`.
 It will cause the serializer to use `camelCase` when serializing the value or values to TOML.

-This is the default string casing so applying this attribute has no effect unless you have changed the default string casing for a `class` or `struct`.

 ## Effect

 - When applied to a `class` or `struct`, it will cause the serializer to use `camelCase` when writing each field of the class or struct to TOML.